poemei/chaos-cms-lite/README.md

 Because Databases can and will fail from time to time, and this is portable

 # Why another Content Management System?
-Because most of them out there are rediculously heavy resource usage with large footprints, the ChaosCMS is small, lightweight, portable and esy to use.
+Because most of them out there are rediculously heavy resource usage with large footprints, the ChaosCMS is small, lightweight, portable and easy to use.

 # Why Chaos?
 Because thats how my life had been since birth, and it fits, cause this has been a very chaotic project.